-A plan to print books for the Chaldean church - specifically a Syriac-Arabic dictionary, a 'breviary', and the Gospels - became what G. B. Raimondi called the 'Chaldean business' of the Tipografia Medicea.^{xiviii} Robert Granjon was employed by Raimondi in connection with this (unachieved) project, to cut two types: a 'Caldea grande' and a 'Caldea piccolo'.
+A plan to print books for the Chaldean church - specifically a Syriac-Arabic dictionary, a 'breviary', and the Gospels - became what G. B. Raimondi called the 'Chaldean business' of the Tipografia Medicea.
+Robert Granjon was employed by Raimondi in connection with this (unachieved) project, to cut two types: a 'Caldea grande' and a 'Caldea piccolo'.
 The grande was the estrangela that appears as the title in the illustration above, on which see further on S4a; the piccolo is the text beneath it.
-Raimondi's receipt for these two types, recording the payments made to Granjon, indicates that 11 punches and 13 matrices for the grande and 106 punches and matrices for the piccolo were finished on 16 December 1587.^{xiix} Another document, apparently Raimondi's daybook, records the progress of Granjon's work on this type E1, that is the piccolo, specifying for each day which characters were cut, beginning on 4 August and ending on 16 December.1 letter dated Dec./Jan.
+Raimondi's receipt for these two types, recording the payments made to Granjon, indicates that 11 punches and 13 matrices for the grande and 106 punches and matrices for the piccolo were finished on 16 December 1587.
+Another document, apparently Raimondi's daybook, records the progress of Granjon's work on this type E1, that is the piccolo, specifying for each day which characters were cut, beginning on 4 August and ending on 16 December.
+In the Interval of th

+The Chaldean business was itself a result of the text in the illustration.
+It is not the Gospel of John as the handwritten note says, but the beginning of a letter dated Dec./Jan.
 1586/7 from the Chaldean Patriarch Mar Elia to Mar Baba (i.e., Papa, the Pope) containing a profession of faith.
-(The Patriarch's original manuscript letter is now ms. Vatican Arabic 83.^{li}) As an ecumenical document this led nowhere, but it was linked to an appeal sponsored by Bishop Leonardo Abel for books for the Chaldean church, and this commended itself to the Grand Duke.
+(The Patriarch's original manuscript letter is now ms. Vatican Arabic 83. [xiii]) As an ecumenical document this led nowhere, but it was linked to an appeal sponsored by Bishop Leonardo Abel for books for the Chaldean church, and this commended itself to the Grand Duke.